Public Signals in Network Congestion Games

-More concretely, in this problem there is a set of different \emph{scenarios} or \emph{states of nature}, along with a prior distribution over these states.
-The state determines the exact delay or cost functions for every connection in the network.
-A benevolent \emph{principal} can see the exact realization of the state of nature, while the \emph{agents} or \emph{users} only get to see the prior.
-This knowledge creates an informational advantage for the principal.
-To exploit this advantage, the principal commits upfront to a \emph{signaling scheme}, i.e., a distribution over (abstract) signals for each possible state of nature.
-Signals can be interpreted as, e.g., route recommendations, traffic reports, weather updates, etc.\ The users know the prior and get to see the signaling scheme (but not the realization of the state).
-Upon learning the realization of the state, the principal sends a (public) signal chosen according to the scheme to all users.
-With a Bayesian update, users determine the conditional distribution over states underlying the received signal.
-They then choose routes based on the signal and their induced (partial) knowledge about the delays in the network.
-The goal of the principal is to choose the signaling scheme in order to optimize the expected cost of the emerging traffic equilibrium.
+In the Bayesian persuasion problem considered in this work, there is a set of different \emph{states of nature}, along with a prior distribution over these states.
+The state determines the exact cost functions for every connection in the network.
+Further, in this setting, the mobility service acts as a \emph{principal} who learns the realization of the state of nature by monitoring and aggregating available real-time data on traffic flows, weather forecasts, road work information, etc.\ In contrast, individual \emph{agents} only know the prior, but they rely on the mobility service for detailed information about the state of the traffic network.
+To exploit the informational advantage, the principal commits upfront to a \emph{signaling scheme}, i.e., a distribution over (abstract) signals for each possible state of nature.
+Examples of such signals are, e.g., route recommendations, traffic reports, weather updates, etc.\ Upon learning the realization of the state, the principal sends a (public) signal chosen according to the scheme to all agents.
+After having observed the signal, each agent performs a Bayesian update to adjust its belief about the realized state and the corresponding costs in the network and then chooses a route based on this updated belief.
+The goal of the principal is to choose the signaling scheme such that the expected cost of the emerging traffic equilibrium is minimized.